syncfusion-content/uwp-docs/uwp/Scheduler/dayview.md

 ### Customizing resource visibility

 #### Column count
-This feature supports to specifying the count of resources that needs to be displayed per view.
-This support can be enabled by using property [DayViewColumnCount](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_DayViewColumnCountProperty) in `SfSchedule`.
-By default, its value is “zero”.
+This feature supports specifying the count of resources that need to be displayed per view.
+This support can be enabled by using the property [DayViewColumnCount](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_DayViewColumnCountProperty) in `SfSchedule`.
+By default, its value is "zero".

 >**Note**
 This support is available for Day view alone.